 [Windows] Fix blemishes or remove unwanted objects in photos with Inpaint [Mac OS X]October 3, 2013 9 Email article | Print article

 WHAT IS IT AND WHAT DOES IT DO

-- Supports JPB, BMP, PNG, and GIF images
+- Supports JPG/JPEG, BMP, and PNG

 - Has Undo/Redo features

 For example, let’s say you are trying to remove a power line from a picture, just like the program says it can do.
 If the power line is surrounded by all blue sky, it will remove that power line no problem.
 However, if the same power line runs behind someone’s head or close to it, you will run into issues.
 More specifically, as you start to get close to the person’s head, the program will pull textures from the head and put it into the sky instead of simply replacing the empty space with sky like it should.